Max Kepler Preview, Player Props: Twins vs. Rangers

 Max Kepler At The Plate

-- Kepler has driven home a run in 34 games this season (35.8%), including more than one RBI in 10.5% of his games and producing three or more of his team's runs on three occasions..
+- Kepler has had an RBI in 34 games this year (35.4%), including 10 multi-RBI outings (10.4%).
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.